twallema/influenza-USA/data/README.md

 ##### To state-level data

 ### Vaccination

-+ `vaccination_rates_2017-2018.csv`: Groups the raw vaccination data for the 2017-2018 season, which was spread out over multiple files, into one and adopts the naming conventions used in this software.
 + `vaccination_incidences_2010-2024.csv`: Formats the raw vaccination data from 2010-2024, `vacc_alldoses_age_Flu_2024_R1_allflu_allseasons.csv`, to use the naming conventions used in this software.

 ### FIPS codes